ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/getting_started.md

 ### File Setup

 First, you will need to extract the Forge mdk to a folder.
 Preferably you should have a default folder with the name of the mod with a subfolder inside of it which contains the extracted Forge mdk.
-So if you have a mod folder named `forgemod`, you should extract the mdk to `forgemod/version` where version is the `1.16.1-32.x.x` for the current release of forge:
+So if you have a mod folder named `forgemod`, you should extract the mdk to `forgemod/version` where version is the `1.16.1-32.x.x` for the current release of Forge:

 ```
 forgemod